Information and Pictures

 Tia the Norwegian Elkhound rescue at 4 years old laying in the grass

 "Sophie, shown here as an adult, is a great Norwegian Elkhound.
 She has turned out to be an excellent companion and an all-around well-behaved dog.
 She loves climbing rocks and playing in the snow.
 Sophie lives in Canada and loves the cold winters.
 She will sleep comfortably outside in the snow at -30 degrees C (-22 Fahrenheit)."

-Sophie the Norwegian Elkhound at 7 months old
+Sophie the Norwegian Elkhound as a puppy at 7 months old laying on the bed

 "This is Apollo, our 2-year-old purebred Norwegian Elkhound.
 Apollo comes from a champion bloodline.
 He is a loyal, affectionate dog, and thoroughly enjoys his non-canine family members (cats and ferrets).
 He has many of the typical traits of his breed, including being a fierce squirrel hunter and incessant barker when an unknown animal or human is on his territory.
 He is a fantastic watchdog, yet would never cause harm to anyone.
 He loves the snow, and runs around like a puppy dragging his open mouth in the snow during storms.
 He also loves to play in lakes and streams during the warmer months.
 He resides with us in central Massachusetts."

 Apollo the purebred Norwegian Elkhound in the snow